void

 Demography

-According to the 1910 census Turnov had 6,909 inhabitants of which 6,438 (93 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census, Turnov had 6,909 inhabitants, of whom 6,438 (93 per cent) reported using Czech as their everyday language.
 The judicial district was okres Turnov, administratively it reported to hejtmanství Turnov.

 Source:Seznam míst v království Českém(1913)